purcell/purcell/README.md

-Beyond Open Source, I'm a joyful product-and-team-first startup veteran and founder across many industry sectors, as well as an experienced and popular people leader, consultant and freelancer.
+Beyond Open Source, I'm a joyful product-and-team-first startup veteran and founder across many industry sectors, as well as an experienced and popular people leader, programming language nerd, consultant and freelancer.

 In recent years I've alternated between hands-on technical direction of challenging projects, and growing/nurturing technical orgs of 60-90 engineers.

-I'm available for hire, so feel free to [get in touch](mailto:steve@sanityinc.com).
+I'm **available for hire**, so feel free to [get in touch](mailto:steve@sanityinc.com).